Art In Penge

 Some of these artists have had art school or university training while others are entirely self-taught.

 Here Heather Elizabeth Taylor demonstrates a fun painting-technique to transform an older, tired painting:

 There is no doubt about their creativity, commitment and talent.
 Four women artists exhibited at the Tate Modern show Pillow Talk on 23 February, 2018.

-The 2018 Art Trail is the fourth of its kind and has grown even bigger with more artists displaying their work in local studios and venues.
+The 2019 Art Trail is the fifth of its kind and has grown even bigger with more artists displaying their work in local studios and venues.
 All kinds of art are on show: sculpture, pottery, mobiles, installations, objet trouvé, watercolour, oils, acrylic….
 Many artworks are for sale.

 Here Mary Gordon-Smith, Chair of the Group, Chris McShane and Walter Hayn talk about its origins and aims:

 Penge has a lively proliferation of Street Art.
 Various artists paint a variety of scenes on walls or other surfaces.
 Southey Street and Maple Road seem especially attractive to these artists who also take commissions from private individuals.
 The art has attracted lively debate on the media as what constitutes the difference between graffiti and art.